Elaina-Ren/Elaina-Ren/README.md

 - 👋 Hi, I’m @Elaina-Ren
 - 👀 I’m interested in EVERYTHING
 - 📫 mail u3637105@connect.hku.hk to reach me
-- 🏫 I am currently studying for my MSc in AI at The University of Hong Kong.
+- 🏫 I am currently studying for my Msc in AI at The University of Hong Kong.

 <table>